 For The Shutterbugs

-Go on a unique Hooghly’s Flower Fest photo walk with Calcutta Photo Tours.
+Go on a unique photo walk around the Hooghly.
 Experience the lives of the people who live by the river through your camera lens – the wrestlers, the sadhus, wise men and common people whose life begin with a holy dip in the Hooghly.
 After you have soaked in the enigma of lives of the people living by the river you can face the hustle and bustle of a very busy but vibrant wholesale and retail flower market.
 This market does brisk business of local seasonal flowers along with fancy imported ones too.
-For more details of the tour, go here.

 Take A Ferry Ride